Information about receiving the Sacraments of the Church:

 A baptised Catholic must marry according to the rites of the Church.
 Couples preparing for marriage to take place either in this parish or to be married elsewhere are required by the Diocese of Westminster to give at least six months’ notice of an intended wedding so that the necessary preparation can be undertaken.
 It is advisable to give as much notice as possible, for no date can be set for a wedding until the process of preparation is in place.
 Speak with the Parish Priest to arrange a first meeting so that he can guide you in the process.

-Expectant parents, or parents of infants, are asked to contact the Parish Priest after Sunday Mass to make an appointment to meet with him to begin the process of preparation for Baptism.
+Expectant parents, or parents of infants, are asked to contact one of the clergy after Sunday Mass to make an appointment to meet with him to begin the process of preparation for Baptism.
 Parents need to attend a preparation course before any date for Baptism can be arranged.
 The guidance of the Code of Canon Law is that infants should be baptised “within the first weeks” of life outside the womb.

-This is for adults who want to explore the meaning of Catholic faith.
+This is for adults who want to explore the meaning of commitment to Catholic faith.
 First it is for adults who have not been baptised, or those baptised in a non-Catholic ecclesial community, who wish to become Catholics.
 Then it is for those who have been baptised a Catholic but who have, for whatever reason, never completed their initiation or who have fallen away from practising the faith and wish to return.
-For further information please contact the Parish Priest.
+For further information, please speak with one of the clergy.

 Sacraments Of Initiation For Younger People